geotrellis/geotrellis-pointcloud-demo/README.md

 _Requires_: Reasonably up to date [`aws-cli`](https://aws.amazon.com/cli/).

-EMR boostrup script would build PDAL wiht JNI bindings on each node.
+EMR boostrup script would build PDAL with JNI bindings on each node.

 ### Configuration